janapc/order-restaurant/README.md

 </div>

-## Project
+## Description

-System to manager a restaurant.
+System to manager a restaurant and orders using rabbitmq and databases.

 ## Requirement